 State-Approved Courses

 Florida requires notary candidates to complete a three-hour education course approved by the Florida Department of State.
 This course covers essential topics such as notarial laws, procedures, and ethical responsibilities.
-Course providers include organizations like Florida Notary Association and National Notary Association, ensuring widespread accessibility.
+Course providers include organizations like the Florida Notary Association and the National Notary Association, ensuring widespread accessibility.

 Continuing Education Requirements